 I hope it all makes sense)

 Combine the water, oil, honey, salt and egg into a large bowl.
-Once stirred mix in the lecithin, gluten and half the flour.
+Once stirred mix in half the flour.
 Mix well.
 Add yeast in next and enough flour to make a soft dough.
 Once my dough begins to thicken enough that I can hold it with my hands, I will dump it onto a floured surface.
 Knead dough until it forms a nice firm ball.
 I typically only have to knead for 2-3 minutes, IF THAT :) – some people require longer kneading time.
 If dough sticks to you as you knead, just add more flour onto your hands and surface.

 Once dough is formed into a ball, place into a sprayed bowl (I just spray it with canola oil) – and let it rise until doubled.